Agromyza diversa

 Taxonomic Note

-The original description by Johnson (1922) provides the foundation for recognition, but modern identification requires reference to subsequent taxonomic revisions and comparison with material.
+The original description by Johnson (1922) provides the foundation for recognition, but modern identification requires reference to subsequent taxonomic revisions and comparison with type material.

 Data Deficiency